 Our extensive and regular interaction with major companies around the world ensures all our teaching is commercially relevant.
 Find out more about how you will be taught and assessed at Loughborough to give the very best learning experience.

-Over recent years our close partnerships with industry, commerce and the City has led to exceptionally high graduate employment rates and starting salaries significantly above the national average.
+Over recent years our close partnerships with industry, commerce and the City has led to exceptionally high graduate employment rates and starting salaries.
 While most of our graduates follow careers in banking and financial services, many have also moved into accountancy and the financial departments of multinational companies.

 |Information about the entry requirements for this course are below.|